 The digital nature of modern business makes every process improvement, digital business effort or new IT service a “project.”
 When a legal firm lacks specific technical skills, those projects fall neatly under the eye of management consultants, IT teams or knowledge workers, ready to step in with their experience to speed up delivery of services, improve efficiency and make savings using services including chatbots and decision-making tools, as these five trends demonstrate.

 Chatbot technology, and buzzwords including the much-hyped artificial intelligence and machine learning may put legal professionals off.
 But service automation tools like BRYTER can help experts build and deliver a working tool or solution, without exposing end users to complex back-end technology, helping drive implementation and delivering results across a growing number of business use cases.

-The legal sector is adopting bots and automation technology (see BRYTER’s new “A lawyer’s guide to chatbots” white paper for more information), but many still require the help or insight to build the right bot or product to meet a team’s specific requirement.
+The legal sector is adopting bots and automation technology (see our latest lawyer’s guide to chatbots white paper), but many still require the help or insight to build the right bot or product to meet a team’s specific requirement.

 Chatbots for legal productivity

 Chatbots started out in most businesses as a customer support tool but have rapidly evolved into enterprise collaboration and internal knowledge resources.
 In 2021, many legal firms are considering where a bot will fit in with their business.
 IT or management/innovation consultants can bridge the knowledge-skill gap, encouraging legal teams to build and deploy bots and other digital solutions.